doodlebunnyhops/doodlebunnyhops.github.io/content/terminology/words.md

 #### Agency Experimentation Site
 >Room above the Hospital that looks old and Abandoned.
 There are 2 chairs, a Surgery Table, and an Operations Room in this area.
 ---
-#### Criminal Base
+#### Hideout Bunker
 > Hideout behind Starbrooks through a hidden door.
-You will see a light that can be clicked and opens a passageway to the criminal base.
+You will see a light that can be clicked and opens a passageway.
+Aslo referred to as Criminal Base.
 ---